aeksco/react-typescript-web-extension-starter/README.md

 **Notes**

+-   Includes ESLint configured to work with TypeScript and Prettier.

 -   Includes tests with Jest - note that the `babel.config.js` and associated dependencies are only necessary for Jest to work with TypeScript.

 -   Includes Storybook configured to work with React + TypeScript.
 Note that it maintains its own `webpack.config.js` and `tsconfig.json` files.
 See example story in `src/components/hello/__tests__/hello.stories.tsx`